valengrillo/tfcb-homework02/README.md

 Prunned and imputed data can be found in ![here](https://github.com/valengrillo/tfcb-homework08/blob/main/data/tidy/imputed_data.csv)

 The type of probes taken for immonohistochemical profiling , i.e. needle biopsy (labeled as 'b') or surgical resection (labeled as 'r'), was found in another dataset named  'pcbil_clinicaldata.cvs'.
-A recommendation for easing future analysis with this data would be having the type of probe included in the same immunomarker scores.
+A recommendation for easing future analysis with this data would be having the type of probe included in the same immunomarker scores dataset.
 Also, samples names could be simplified with a numeric ID, instead naming them as a combination of clinical classification (for which a column exists- 'clinical_dagnosis') and a identifier number.
 I assummed the 'pad' column represented the samples names, and so I merged both datasets based on it.